opencyber-space/MemoryGr.id/docs/routing-service.md

 * `200 OK` – If found
 * `404 Not Found` – If not found

 Great — here is the **technical API documentation** for the **Streaming APIs** of the Routing Service, covering `StreamsObject` operations.
-These APIs manage stream queue registrations, metadata, and updates across FrameDB in-memory instances.
+These APIs manage stream queue registrations, metadata, and updates across MemoryGrid in-memory instances.

 ---

 ## Routing Service API — Streaming (StreamsObject) Endpoints

-These endpoints manage list in-memory **stream queues** and their metadata in the FrameDB network.
+These endpoints manage list in-memory **stream queues** and their metadata in the MemoryGrid network.

 ### `POST /framedb/streams`